What are the Benefits of Intermittent Fasting?

 We have found the 16/8 method to be the simplest, most sustainable and easiest to stick to while getting some outstanding results.
 This is the method we will discuss in more detail below and provide you with a strategy to maximise results.

-STEP 1: Eat your last meal at 7 or 8pm.
+Step 1: Eat your last meal at 7 or 8pm.
 Your daily training time will dictate the serving size of this meal.

 The goal here is to fill up on lots of fibrous vegetables, protein and a moderate amount of carbohydrates or fats.
 This will help keep your blood sugar levels stable and allow your body to reach a state of ketosis faster.
 Make sure you are consuming adequate salt (pink or sea salt) in this meal as it may help improve sleep and maintain proper thyroid function.

-STEP 2: Upon rising consume the Ultimate Fat Burning Stack –
+Step 2: Upon rising consume the Ultimate Fat Burning Stack –

-½ - 1 serve of AMINO SWITCH™
+½ - 1 serve of a thermogenic

-STEP 3: Cardio – Head out and do your cardio.
+Step 3: Cardio – Head out and do your cardio.
 You can do HIIT (High-Intensity Interval Training) or LISS (Low-Intensity Steady State).
 Studies suggest HIIT may be more effective for fat loss and muscle preservation.

-Switch Nutrition™ Disclaimer: The above article is merely a guide and opinion.
-It is in no way a recommendation or a treatment protocol for any health conditions or diseases.
+Disclaimer: The above article is merely a guide and is in no way a recommendation or a treatment protocol for any health conditions or diseases.
 You should always consult with a qualified health care provider before changing your supplement, training or nutritional strategy.
-Supplementation should only be attempted by pregnant or breastfeeding women, anyone on prescription medication or children under the age of 15 when advised and monitored by your qualified health care provider.
+Supplementation should not be attempted by pregnant or breastfeeding women, anyone on prescription medication or children under the age of 15 unless advised by your qualified health care provider.